-Prosthodontics is a discipline in dentistry related to the use of prostheses to replace missing teeth.
+Prosthodontics is a discipline in dentistry related to the use of prostheses to replace missing teeth and restore badly broken down teeth.
 Indirect restorative materials such as crowns and onlays are also used to restore badly broken down teeth.
+Missing teeth are replaced with full or partial dentures.
+Dental implants are used to replace teeth, either single teeth or multiple teeth on a bridge prosthesis.

 Why should missing teeth be replaced?